DS-Homebrew/DLDI/README.md

     - By Barni
     - It seems this code is almost identical to scds1...
 	- Source code is not provided
+- `scdssdhc`: SuperCard DSONE SDHC
+    - By SuperCard
+- `scdssdhc1`: SuperCard DSONE SDHC v1
+    - By SuperCard and cluny
+	- Source code was cleaned up
 - `TTCARDIOLibrary`: DSTT v1
     - Taken from TTMenu 1.18
 	- Only known DSTT DLDI to support non-SDHC cards